Group seeks more details about raid on California reporter

 The judges also nullified the warrants, which were issued by different judges over several months as police continued their investigation, despite California's shield law, which protects journalists from being compelled to reveal confidential sources and specifically prohibits police searches.

-David Snyder, executive director of FAC, said the affidavits shed some light on what went wrong when the judges authorized the search warrants, in violation of a shield law that protects journalists from revealing their sources.
+David Snyder, executive director of the First Amendment Coalition, said the affidavits shed light on what went wrong when the judges authorized the search warrants in violation of a shield law that protects journalists from revealing their sources.

-A spokesman for the city attorney's office that represents the police department and the mayor in the case, John Cote, did not immediately respond to a request for comment.
+John Cote, spokesman for the city attorney's office that represents the police department and the mayor in the case, said the office will review the lawsuit once it's served with it.
+"We'll respond accordingly in court," Cote added.

 Carmody has worked for decades as a freelance journalist or "stringer," selling video and interview footage to news outlets.